futres/fovt-data-pipeline/README.md

 ## Simple Start
 If you wish to quickly test the validation, triplifying and reasoning steps, you can start here.
   * First, [Install docker](https://docs.docker.com/install/) and then clone this repository.
 Once that is done, you can test
-  * Second, run the example like this:
+  * Second, run the pipeline using some provided examples, like  like this:
 ```
-./example.run.sh
+./run.sh sample_data_processed.csv data/output config
 ```
+This example uses a file that has already been pre-processed `sample_data_processed.csv` and tagged with labels that exist in our ontology.

 ## Complete process / Advanced
  * Process data using the `fetch.py` script in this repository.
 This provides summary statistics for the [FuTRES website](https://futres.org/) as well as assembling all data sources into a single file in `../FutresAPI/data/futres_data_processed.csv`.
 Importantly, this step reports any data that has been removed from the data set during processing into an error log: `../FutresAPI/data/futres_data_with_errors.csv`